Frysinger, Grace E. (Grace Elizabeth), 1885-1973. Papers of Grace E. Frysinger, 1919-1956:

 - Folder 15.
 Third Triennial Conference, Associated Country Women of the World, May 31-June 11,

 1936.
-Includes one photo.
+Includes one photograph.

 - Folder 16.
 Post conference trip to Canada, emphasizing the dedication of the Peace Bridge between

-hemisphere.
-Includes one photo.
+Includes one photograph.

-Associated Country Women of the World held in London, England, May 30 - June 10, 1939.
+of the World held in London, England, May 30 - June 10, 1939.

 Scope and Content: On May 24, 1939, 244 delegates from the United States and Canada sailed on the S.S.Queen

 Mary to participate in the conference.
 Some other delegates from the United States

 and press articles regarding the conference.

 - Folders 29-30.
-These folders contain information regarding two occasions when there was a celebration of Farm Women's Day
+Information regarding two occasions when there was a celebration of Farm Women's Day

 at the World's Fairs in the United States.
 The first one was on August 15, 1933 at

 the Century of Progress World's Fair in Chicago.
 The second was on May 23, 1939 at

 the New York World's Fair.

 - Folder 31.
 Triennial Conference, Associated Country Women of the World, Toronto, Canada, August

-Scope and Content: This folder contains 2 photographs: one shows some of the delegates
+Scope and Content: This folder contains 2 photographs: one shows some of the delegates from the United

-on International Cooperation, of which Grace E. Frysinger was Chairman.
+International Cooperation, of which Grace E. Frysinger was Chairman.

 - Folder 32-33.
-These folders contain photographs of Queen Elizabeth, at Reading University, England inspecting one of the
+Photographs of Queen Elizabeth, at Reading University, England inspecting one of the

 300 canning equipment units provided by farm women members of Home Demonstration clubs

 in the United States to be used by related organizations of rural women in England

 and Wales, (known as Women's Institutes.)
-Both national

-of the matter by Mrs. Roosevelt in "My Day" article are also included.
+and mention of the matter by Mrs. Roosevelt in "My Day" article are also included.

 - Folder 34.
 Special leaflet: not prepared by Grace E. Frysinger.
 "Do you want your Daughter